Enforc3rr/Urban-Food-Box-Assignment/README.md

 ## What does this Backend App do ?
-This App uses a third party library based On Node js called Twitter-Api-client to take in tweets and save it to database and performs various kinds queries on those tweets to get data .
+This App uses a third party library based On Node js called Twitter-Api-client to take in tweets and save it to database and performs various kinds queries on those tweets to get data.

+## To Start The Server Type in -> npm run start

 ## End Points of the Application are as follows ->